 Since this section of the business plan on developing your business concept and positioning your value proposition follows the executive summary and company history, readers should already have a general idea of what your company does, who it's for, and what your long-term goals are for the business.

 The business concept comprises your vision of the company, explaining the value your product or service will bring to the customer, why you are especially qualified to offer it, as well describing your offering's uniqueness and growth potential within your industry.

-This, in turn, enables you, as well as interested parties and potential investors to research and analyze the concept for feasibility, both from a market and financial perspective.
-Keep in mind that everything in your business plan must clearly relate back to the value and benefits your product or service provides your target customers.
+It, in turn, enables you, as well as interested parties and potential investors to research and analyze the concept for feasibility, both from a market and financial perspective.
+Keep in mind that everything in your business plan must relate back to the value and benefits your product or service provides your target customers.

 The Feasibility Test

 Think of a feasibility test as a reality check for your business idea.
 The goal of conducting a feasibility test is to prove to yourself and your team or investors that there's relative certainty of your product or service being successful within your industry.

 A feasibility test should be designed to be as low-cost as possible and should revolve around creating a Minimum Viable Product (MVP) or simple proof of concept, which communicates the most simple, basic value propositions of your future product or service.

 According to Entrepreneurship For Dummies by Kathleen Allen, a feasibility test weighs the validity of your business concept by examining four main points:

 - The customer you will target.

 - How you will get the product to its intended users.